 OTTAWA, CANADA and WASHINGTON, DC, May 6, 2019 – Telesat announced today that the two teams it contracted with to develop system designs for Telesat’s global low earth orbit (LEO) satellite constellation have successfully completed the System Definition and Risk Management Phase of the program.
 One of the teams is Airbus Defence and Space.
-The other is a consortium of Thales Alenia Space and Maxar Technologies, the owner of SSL and MDA.
+The other is a consortium of Thales Alenia Space and Maxar Technologies.

 Each team has significantly advanced their detailed designs for the complete LEO system.
 During this latest phase of the program, both contractor teams performed system optimization, requirements development, engineering trade-offs and technology prototyping to establish mature and compelling designs for Telesat LEO’s space, ground and user terminal segments.